VincentW2/V-OS/README.md

 A small OS made in C.

-Improvments I've made to it
+Improvements I've made to it

+- Added keyboard support
+- Translations from French to English
-- Coming Soon
+- Added Changelog
+- Added Info command